 Excavate - Our sand area has an L-shaped in-ground sandbox and raised perimeter edging.
 The children enjoy digging and experimenting.

-During our first school year with the outdoor classroom, the Pre-K and Kindergarten children planted seeds, bulbs, and herbs in the planting boxes, watered them, and watched them grow.
-They observed the changes in the trees and other plants during the school year and drew pictures in their nature journals.
-Students watched the birds that came to feeders that are hung in front of the three classrooms that face the outdoor space.
-The feeders were made out of recycled bottles, and the children were able to watch the birds from inside or outside, and identify the kinds of birds that came to the bird feeders.
+Children plant seeds, bulbs, and herbs in the planting boxes, water them, and watch them grow.
+They observe the changes in the trees and other plants during the school year and draw pictures in their nature journals.
+Students watch the birds that come to feeders that are hung in front of the three classrooms that face the outdoor space.
+The feeders are made out of recycled bottles, and the children are able to watch the birds from inside or outside, and identify the kinds of birds that came to the bird feeders.

 Although our youngest students make the most use of the outdoor space, all NFS students have opportunities to enjoy the outdoor classroom.
 Sixth grade students have created different landforms in the Excavate area as part of a science lesson.
 Upper School students have helped to prepare the planting beds for the younger students by loosening the soil and adding compost.
 Teachers continue to bring their students to the Nature Explore Outdoor Classroom for learning opportunities that work well in the space.